Pair-Kondo effect: a mechanism for time-reversal broken superconductivity in UTe$_2$: Abstract

 \section{Abstract}

 An important open puzzle in the superconductivity of UTe$_2$ is the emergence of time-reversal broken superconductivity from a non-magnetic normal state.
 Breaking time-reversal symmetry in a single second-order superconducting transition requires the existence of two degenerate superconducting order parameters, which is not natural for orthorhombic UTe$_2$.
-Moreover, experiments under pressure suggest that this superconductivity sets in at a single transition temperature in a finite parameter window, in contrast to splitting between the symmetry breaking temperatures expected for accidental degenerate orders.
-Here we demonstrate that the thermodynamic phase diagram of a triplet superconductor near a magnetic quantum phase transition can contain an extended region, where time-reversal breaking superconductivity onsets in a single, weakly first order transition.
-It arises due to coupling between incipient magnetic order and magnetic moments of triplet pairs, which favors a time-reversal broken superconducting state.
-A microscopic origin of this coupling is identified as screening of magnetic moments by chiral Cooper pairs, built out of two non-degenerate pairs - an extension of Kondo screening to unconventional pairs.
-We discuss the experimental signatures of such a weakly first order transition and the resulting phase diagram.
-Also, we demonstrate the possibility of a finite-momentum pairing due to coupling of superconductivity and antiferromagnetism, and discuss possible relations to the pair- and charge- density waves, recently observed in UTe$_2$.
+Moreover, experiments under pressure [D. Braithwaite et. al., Commun.
+Phys. {\bf 2}, 1 (2019)] suggest that superconductivity sets in at a single transition temperature in a finite parameter window, in contrast to the splitting between the symmetry breaking temperatures expected for accidental degenerate orders.
+Motivated by these observations, we propose a mechanism for the emergence of time-reversal breaking superconductivity without accidental or symmetry-enforced order parameter degeneracies in systems close to a magnetic phase transition.
+We demonstrate using Landau theory that a cubic coupling between proximate magnetic order and magnetic moments of Cooper pairs (pair-Kondo coupling) can drive time-reversal symmetry breaking superconductivity that onsets in a single, weakly first order transition over an extended region of the phase diagram.
+We discuss the experimental signatures of such transition in thermodynamic and resonant ultrasound measurements.
+A microscopic origin of pair-Kondo coupling is identified as screening of magnetic moments by chiral Cooper pairs, built out of two non-degenerate order parameters - an extension of Kondo screening to unconventional pairs.